 Developmental Courses: Developmental and ESL courses, if taken, will affect satisfactory academic progress.
+This courses will be counted in the number of credit hours attempted, in the grade point average and in the maximum time frame calculation.

 Repeated Courses: If a student repeats a course, the course will count in the maximum number of attempted credits each time the course is taken.
 However only the highest grade achieved will be calculated in the CGPA.
-No course may be repeated more than once without written approval of the dean of academic affairs or designee.

 A student's financial aid may not cover multiple retakes of the same course.
 A review by the Financial Aid office should be completed to verify financial compliance.